Charlweed/gimp_comfyui/README.md

 Now, open a terminal, and navigate to this repository.
 In this dir, run the command ".\pre-install_windows.ps1" The pre-installer might print some optional instructions.
 You can now run the installer with Gimp's python, or your system's full python.
+## Linux
+On Linux, updating GIMP's python modules is quite complex.
+Here, Gimp's python installation is possibly in a virtual environment, and likely within a user-specific sandbox, especially if GIMP was installed with an application manager like flatpak.
+I have not yet succeeded at getting a shell to run GIMP's python, nor running get-pip.py from within GIMP's python.
+So far, GIMP's python loads the wrong libraries when started from a shell, and setting LD_LIBRARY_PATH does not help.
+Work is ongoing.
 ## Mac
 You will need to find the folder where GIMP-2.99 or GIMP-3.0 is installed.
 Right-Click on the Gimp-2.99 icon, and select "Open in finder".
 Then right-click "Show Package Contents".
 Open the